Teyras/MT/text/chapters/110_analysis.md

 released in 1979) changes the root directory of the calling process[@Chroot], thus isolating it from the rest of the system and preventing it from accessing files not needed for assignment evaluation.
-Historically, this has been used as an additional layer of security for services that handle potentionally dangerous input such as web servers.
+Historically, this has been used as an additional layer of security for services that handle potentially dangerous input such as web servers.

 Chroot itself however does neither limit resource usage nor provide accounting.